Emergency Dental Care

 Knocked Out Permanent Tooth

 First of all, remain calm.
 If possible, find the tooth and hold it by the crown rather than the root.
 Replace the tooth in the socket and hold it there with clean gauze or a washcloth.
 If you can’t put the tooth back in the socket, try to keep it moist.
-Place the tooth in a clean container with (in order of preference); “Save a Tooth” kit, egg white, milk, saliva, or water.
-Take your child and the container immediately to the pediatric dentist.
+Place the tooth in a clean container with (in order of preference); “Save a Tooth” kit, milk, saliva, or water.
+Contact our office as soon as you can 623-362-1150.
+If it is after hours, take your child and the container immediately to an emergency room.
 The faster you act, the better your chances of saving the tooth.
+Also contact our office, which will connect you to our afterhours answering service.
+They will contact the doctors, who will try to reach you as soon as possible to discuss follow-up care, root canal therapy, etc.

 Possible Broken Jaw